shftan/shftan.github.io/index.md

 <div class="row-fluid" id="news"><h3>News</h3>
 </div>
+- 1/23: Have a new preprint coming out on "Error Discovery By Clustering Influence Embeddings", with Fulton Wang, Julius Adebayo, Diego Garcia-Olano, and Narine Kokhlikyan.
+It was fun to work on comparing influence embeddings and CLIP embeddings, and to try out different neural net architectures.
+We are excited to share our preprint soon!
-- 1/23: I will be the Tutorial Chair for [FAccT 2023](https://facctconference.org/2023/index.html).
+- 1/23: I will be the Tutorial Chair, as well as an Area Chair, for [FAccT 2023](https://facctconference.org/2023/index.html).
 - 9/21: I will be the Diversity & Inclusion Chair for [AISTATS 2022](http://aistats.org/aistats2022/).
 - 6/21: I will be a discussant at the [International Seminar on Selective Inference](https://www.selectiveinferenceseminar.com/past-talks).
 Looking forward to discussing model distillation!
 - 2/21: The gradient boosted tree distance we propose in [this paper](https://arxiv.org/abs/1611.07115) has gotten some interest.
 Here is some [code](https://github.com/shftan/tree_ensemble_distance) that illustrates how to calculate it.